vipulnaik/diet-exercise-health/profile-information/physical-exercise/dead-hang-with-history.md

 ## 2024-10-06 onward: introducing overhand dead hang as well

-Starting 2024-10-06, I plan to introduce the overhand dead hang as well and get time estimates for both.
+Starting 2024-10-06, I introduced the overhand dead and got an estimate of about 45-50 seconds.